moveit/moveit_tutorials/doc/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

 result is a joint trajectory.
 The user needs to adapt the Cartesian velocity/acceleration scaling factor if the motion plan fails due to violation of joint space limits.

+Collision checking is handled by the IK solver callback and in addition by the pipeline calling the solver.

 Input parameters in ``moveit_msgs::MotionPlanRequest``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~